SharafatKarim/pstu-cse-academic/Semester 5/software development/proposal/app-proposal.typ

 Here the above @DFD illustrates the high-level architecture of Linkerine, showing how different components interact with each other.
 Mainly the frontend communication is portrayed here.

-In the frontend part, the user interacts with the application, which communicates with the backend server.
-The backend server handles requests, processes data, and interacts with the database for storage and retrieval of bookmarks, articles, notes, passwords, and RSS feeds.

 == ERD (Entry Relationship Diagram)

 #figure(